 Information about the auctions is posted on the official website of the Russian Federation for posting information about the bidding.

 December 15 auction will be held at Ilersky area.
 ESPO is located in 60 km from this territory, and forecasted resources as of January 1, 2009, are 0,9 million tons of oil and 124,3 billion cubic meters of gas.
 The starting price is 11,49 million rubles.

-And the next day there will be an auction on the sites of the Taiga and Chaikinskiy.
-The pipeline runs just a few kilometers from the resource site of the Taiga.
-The forecasted resources are in the category D2 oil - 1,9 million tons, gas - 62,2 billion cubic meters.
+And the next day there will be an auction for the Taezhny and Chaikinsky sites.
+The pipeline runs just a few kilometers from the Taezhny resource site.
+Inferred resources in category D2 of oil - 1,9 million tons, gas - 62,2 billion cubic meters. m.
 The starting payment is 5,543 million rubles.
-Another site, Chaikinskiy, is located at a distance of only 7,5 km from the ESPO and has estimated resources of 29,4 million tons of oil and 118,3 billion cubic meters of gas, its initial cost is 39,281 million rubles.
+Another section, Chaikinsky, is located just 7,5 km from the ESPO and has forecast resources of 29,4 million tons of oil and 118,3 billion cubic meters of gas, its initial cost is 39,281 million rubles.

 Who and why may need these sites?
 On the one hand, potential reserves and proximity to ESPO can attract potential buyers, but on the other hand, it is so profitable to acquire areas with small reserves in the DXNXX category, which means that a qualitative assessment of the forecast resources is carried out using estimated parameters based on common geological representations and by analogy with other regions.
 This may indicate that real reserves of natural resources are in great doubt and may differ significantly from potential.

 Expert analyst Finam Alexei Kalachev said that auctions for oil and gas sites located near the pipelines are not the first time.